 The District's 2020 Pace of Development Update identified approximately 2,518 multi-family units that were approved by Council from 2011 to the end of 2020, but have not yet achieved occupancy.
-This leaves approximately 4,538 units to accommodate the growth projected in the Housing Needs Report.
-Of these, 3,298 are required as ownership units and 1,240 as rental units (Table 8).
+If all of these approved units are occupied by the new households, there would still be a need for approximately 4,538 units to accommodate the remaining growth in households projected in the Housing Needs Report.
+Based on the anticipated breakdown of owners and renters, as well as ownership and rental units already approved but not yet occupied, there would still be a need for approximately 3,298 ownership units and 1,240 rental units (Table 8).
+As noted above, this is not a prescriptive decisionmaking tool, but rather a projection based on past trends.
+Decision-making will be informed by current policies and analysis of community need.

-Table 8: Additional units needed by 2031, taking into account units already approved by Council from 2011 to the end of 2020 that have not yet achieved occupancy
+TABLE 8: Additional units needed by 2031, taking into account units already approved by Council from 2011 to the end of 2020 that have not yet achieved occupancy

-2021 - 2031 2011 - end of 2020 2021-2031
+2021 - 2031 2011 - END OF 2020 2021-2031

-Additional Units Needed Units Approved by Council, not at Occupancy Stage Additional Units Needed to be Approved to Accommodate Projected Growth % of Units
+ADDITIONAL UNITS NEEDED UNITS APPROVED BY COUNCIL, NOT AT OCCUPANCY STAGE ADDITIONAL UNITS NEEDED TO BE APPROVED TO ACCOMMODATE PROJECTED GROWTH % OF UNITS

-Ownership units 5,503 2,205 3,298 73%
+OWNERSHIP UNITS 5,503 2,205 3,298 73%

-Rental units 1,553 313 1,240 27%
+RENTAL UNITS 1,553 313 1,240 27%

-Total 7,056 2,518 4,538 100%
+TOTAL 7,056 2,518 4,538 100%